VictorNYC/natural_language_programming_nlp_hotel_reviews/README.md

 I am only uploading this work to share it via Github link whenever I want or for my portfolio.

 You can find:
-1.Python Notebook;
+1.Python Notebook; and
-2. Dataset; and
+2.Screenshots of the visuals.

-3. Screenshots of the visuals.
+Dataset not provided because ir a larga dataset, it was not possible to uploaded here.

 Enjoy!,
 Victor Cornejo